GoI (Government of India) Act 1935 was the result of the Third Round Table Conference (RTC), held in November 1932.

 - Concurrent List

-- Members of the legislative assembly had given the power to move a vote of no-confidence against ministers.
+- Members of the legislative assembly were given the power to move a vote of no-confidence against ministers.
 Such power to move a no-confidence motion was not given to the Council.

 - Further expansion of religion-based and class-based electorate.